-Top 5 tips for making the most out of MedEntry
+Top 5 tips for Making the Most out of MedEntry

-In the September of 6th year, I bought the platinum package and then the 5 additional full length practice exams which I feel really helped, as it gave me a total of 15 practice exams to go through before the real deal.
+In the September of 6th year, I bought the HPAT Platinum package and then the 5 additional full length practice exams which I feel really helped, as it gave me a total of 15 practice exams to go through before the real deal.
 MedEntry had come highly recommended by numerous people who had used it previously, and MedEntry honestly proved priceless in helping me prepare for the HPAT.

 Find your weaknesses

-For me I really struggled with Section 3 and 1 the most.
-I tried to make a conscious effort not to spend the majority of my time on tests for section 2, which I was prone to do at the beginning of my prep-work to avoid the pain of sections 1 and 3.
+For me I really struggled with Section 3 (HPAT Non-Verbal Reasoning) and 1 (HPAT Logical Reasoning and Problem Solving) the most.
+I tried to make a conscious effort not to spend the majority of my time on tests for section 2 (HPAT Interpersonal Understanding), which I was prone to do at the beginning of my HPAT prep-work to avoid the pain of sections 1 and 3.

 Be an early-bird

-Read and watch
+Read and watch the guides

-Try to replicate the real scenario
+Try to replicate the real deal

-Written by Anna who achieved 100th percentile in HPAT and is currently studying medicine.
+Written by Anna, who achieved 100th percentile in HPAT and is currently studying medicine.